exhu/miodj2/docs/lang.rst

 ---

 The language is inspired by Java, C++ practices in the projects I worked on (computer games).
-Also some ideas from Nim, Go, Pascal, Lua, Rust, Scala.
+Also some ideas from Nim, Go, Pascal, Lua, Rust, Scala, Python.

-Like Java Miod has single entity description and data reference type -- a object/interface instance (which are almost the same).
+Like Java Miod has single entity description and data reference type -- an object/interface instance (which are almost the same).
 Unlike Java there's no garbage collection yet reference counting and manual weak references are used, so it's not that safe at all yet has predictable reproducible performance.